Blackberry Almond Chocolate Chip Baked Oatmeal

 Ingredients

-- 1 1/2 cups oats
+- 2 cups old fashioned oats

-- 1/4 cup sugar
+- 1/4 cup vanilla protein powder

-- 3/4 teaspoon ground cinnamon
+- 1 teaspoon ground cinnamon

-- 1/4 teaspoon ground cardamom optional
+- 1/4 teaspoon ground cardamom, optional

-- 1 3/4 cup unsweetened almond milk
+- 1 3/4 cup unsweetened vanilla almond milk, or milk of choice

 - 1 egg